grammyjs/website/site/docs/plugins/conversations.md

 async function askUser(conversation: MyConversation, ctx: MyContext) {
   // Ask the user for their home address. await ctx.reply("Could you state your home address?");

   // Wait for the user to send their address: const userHomeAddressContext = await conversation.wait();

   // Ask the user for their nationality. await ctx.reply("Could you also please state your nationality?");

   // Wait for the user to state their nationality: const userNationalityContext = await conversation.wait();

+  await ctx.reply(
-  await ctx.reply("That was the final step.
-Now that I've received all relevant information I'll forward them to our team for review.
-Thank you!");
+    "That was the final step.
+Now that I have received all relevant information, I will forward them to our team for review.
+Thank you!", );

   // We now copy the responses to another chat for review. await userHomeAddressContext.copyMessage(TEAM_REVIEW_CHAT);
   await userNationalityContext.copyMessage(TEAM_REVIEW_CHAT);